-As of December 31, 2017, and 2016, cash and cash equivalents were \$15.6 million and \$1.3 million, respectively.
-Prior to our acquisition of the Aquadex FlexFlow in August 2016, we did not have a product approved for commercial sale and focused our resources on developing, manufacturing, and commercializing our C-Pulse System.
-In September 2016, we announced a strategic refocus of our near-term strategy that includes halting all clinical evaluations to fully focus our resources on our recently acquired Aquadex Business, taking actions to reduce our cash burn in connection with such strategic refocus and reviewing potential strategic alliances and financing alternatives.
+As of December 31, 2018, and 2017, cash and cash equivalents were \$5.5 million and \$15.6 million, respectively.
+Prior to our acquisition of the Aquadex Business in August 2016, we did not have a product approved for commercial sale and focused our resources on developing, manufacturing, and commercializing our C-Pulse System.
+In September 2016, we announced a strategic refocus of our strategy that included halting all clinical evaluations of our C-Pulse related technology to fully focus our resources on our recently acquired Aquadex Business.
 Our business strategy and ability to fund our operations in the future depends in part on our ability to grow our Aquadex Business by establishing a sales force, selling our products to hospitals and other healthcare facilities and controlling costs.
 We believe we will need additional funds to finance our operations in the future, which we may receive from the proceeds from future warrant exercises, issuances of equity securities, or other financing transactions.
+We can provide no assurances that any source of financing will be available to us on favorable terms or at all.
+If we are unable to raise financing in a timely manner, we would likely need to scale back our operations.